 Service Dog Professional Red Flags

 Suppose you have now found a trainer with the certifications or schooling suggested above.
 Even among credentialed trainers, there are red flags that should cause you to reconsider – or at least gather more information on – doing service-dog related work in these situations:

 - Look at the dogs in the program’s or trainer’s videos and pictures.
 Are they wearing choke chains or prong collars?
 Does the trainer sell e-collars or recommend “stimulation” training?
 Does the trainer call himself “balanced” or offer “balance” training, talk about training as primarily being an issue of leadership, asserting control or dominance?
 These are trainers to avoid.

-- If a trainer says about a dog you’re considering, “There’s a behavior problem but we can fix it with training.”
+- If a trainer says about a dog you’re considering, “There’s a behavior problem (reactivity, aggression, anxiety, fearfulness, attacking cats, etc.) but we can fix it with training.”
 It’s better not to start service dog training with a behavior modification project.